bachden/dbeaver-mcp-server/README.md

 Open `dbeaver-mcp-server-plugin/dbeaver.target`, select
 **Set as Active Target Platform**, and wait for PDE to finish resolving it.
-This target uses the DBeaver Ultimate installation on macOS.
+This target uses the DBeaver installation on macOS.
 CI uses `dbeaver-ci.target` and public p2 repositories instead.

 ## Build The p2 Update Site